-The days of relying on spreadsheets, phone calls and emails has long past.
+The days of relying on spreadsheets, phone calls and emails have long passed.
 There are simply too many moving parts in the shipping process and internal and external stakeholders demand and deserve more.
 To keep up, TMS software platforms have expanded their scope over the past decade.
 Today TMSs are more than freight management platforms, they are fully connected systems for all product movement that is accessible to everyone involved for all their management needs.

 TMS industry best practices require companies to incorporate the software with all the systems involved.
 This allows them to provide key information to their customers from the point the goods are purchased to the point the customer takes delivery of the final product.

 Once in place, the TMS will monitor, report and capture data so you can analyze how to improve your tactics and strategy for better performance in the future.
-Amazon’s Founder and CEO, Jeff Bezos, calls and compares this process of ever-evolving improvement the fly-wheel effect where the process starts slow, but as more people touch the wheel to push it forward it picks up speed along the way and takes on a life of its own.
+Amazon’s Founder and CEO Jeff Bezos, calls and compares this process of ever-evolving improvement the "fly-wheel effect" where the process starts slow, but as more people touch the wheel to push it forward it picks up speed along the way and takes on a life of its own.

 Improve Operational Efficiencies